Welcome to the Province of West Lancashire and the home of local Freemasonry for over 375 years.

 Freemasonry is one of the oldest social and charitable organisations in the world.
 Its roots lie in the traditions of the medieval stonemasons who built our cathedrals and castles.

 The United Grand Lodge of England (UGLE) is the governing body for Freemasonry in England, Wales, the Channel Islands and the Isle of Man and many countries around the world.
 It is headquartered in Freemasons’ Hall, London.
-Freemasonry is one of the largest charitable givers in the country, contributing over £48,000,000 in 2018 and over 5,000,000 hours of volunteer work to deserving causes in 2018 alone.Interested in becoming a Freemason?
+Freemasonry is one of the largest charitable givers in the country, contributing over £48,000,000 and over 5,000,000 hours of volunteer work to deserving causes in 2018 alone.Interested in becoming a Freemason?
 Click here to find out more.